Skip to main content

 For optimal autoscaling performance, we recommend:

-- make sure that the project has quotas for vCPU, RAM, GPU and disk capacity to create the maximum number of nodes in the group;
+• make sure the project has quotas for vCPU, RAM, GPU, and disk capacity to create the maximum number of nodes in the group;

-- specify resource requests in the manifests for pods.
-For more information, see the Resource Management for Pods and Containers in Kubernetes documentation;
+• specify resource requests in the manifests for pods.
+For more information, see the Resource Management for Pods and Containers instruction in the Kubernetes documentation;

-- configure PodDisruptionBudget for pods for which stops are not allowed.
-This will help to avoid downtime when transferring between nodes;
+• configure PodDisruptionBudget for pods that cannot be stopped.
+This will help avoid downtime during moves between nodes;

-- not to change node resources manually through the control panel.
-Cluster Autoscaler ♪ will not ♪ accommodate these changes;
+• do not manually modify node resources through the control panel.
+Cluster Autoscaler will not accommodate these changes;

 Cluster Autoscaler does not need to be installed in the cluster — it is installed automatically when the cluster is created.
-To use Cluster Autoscaler in a cluster, enable node group autoscaling.
-After autoscaling is enabled, the default settings are used, but you can customize Cluster Autoscaler for each node group.
+To use Cluster Autoscaler in a cluster, enable autoscaling of the node group.
+After enabling autoscaling, default settings are used, but you can configure Cluster Autoscaler for each node group.

 Cluster Autoscaler works with existing node groups and pre-selected configurations.
-If a node group is in ACTIVE status, Cluster Autoscaler checks every 10 seconds whether pods are in PENDING status and analyzes the load — requests from pods on vCPU, RAM and GPU.
-Depending on the results of the check, nodes are added or removed.
-A group of nodes at this time goes to the PENDING_SCALE_UP or PENDING_SCALE_DOWN status .
-The status of the cluster during autoscaling is ACTIVE.
-For more information about cluster statuses, see the View Cluster Status instruction.
+If a node group is in the ACTIVE status, Cluster Autoscaler checks every 10 seconds if there are any pods in the PENDING status and analyzes the load — requests from pods for vCPU, RAM, and GPU.
+Depending on the check results, nodes are added or deleted.
+The node group at this time changes its status to PENDING_SCALE_UP or PENDING_SCALE_DOWN.
+The cluster status during autoscaling is ACTIVE.
+More about cluster statuses in the View cluster status instruction.

-The minimum and maximum number of nodes in a group can be set when autoscaling is enabled — Cluster Autoscaler will only change the number of nodes within these limits.
-If there are at least two working nodes left in other cluster node groups, you can configure autoscaling to zero nodes.
+The minimum and maximum number of nodes in a group can be set when enabling autoscaling — Cluster Autoscaler will only change the number of nodes within these limits.
+If at least two working nodes remain in other node groups of the cluster, you can configure autoscaling to zero nodes.

 Adding a node

-If there are pods in the PENDING status and the cluster does not have enough free resources to accommodate them, the necessary number of nodes will be added to the cluster.
-In a cluster with Kubernetes version 1.28 and higher, Cluster Autoscaler will work in several groups at once and distribute nodes evenly.
+If there are pods in the PENDING status and the cluster does not have enough free resources to accommodate them, the required number of nodes is added to the cluster.
+In a cluster with Kubernetes version 1.28 and higher, Cluster Autoscaler will work in multiple groups at once and distribute nodes evenly.

-For example, you have two groups of nodes with autoscaling enabled.
-The load on the cluster has increased and requires the addition of four nodes.
-Two new nodes will be created in each node group at the same time.
+For example, you have two node groups with autoscaling enabled.
+The cluster load has increased and requires four additional nodes.
+Two new nodes will be created in each node group simultaneously.

-In a cluster with Kubernetes version 1.27 and below, nodes are added one per validation cycle.
+In a cluster with Kubernetes version 1.27 or lower, nodes are added one at a time per check cycle.

 Deleting a node

-If there are no pods in PENDING status, Cluster Autoscaler checks the number of resources that are requesting pods.
+If there are no pods in the PENDING status, Cluster Autoscaler checks the amount of resources requested by the pods.

-If the requested number of resources for pods on one node is less than 50% of its resources, Cluster Autoscaler marks the node as unnecessary.
-If the number of resource requests on a node does not increase after 10 minutes, Cluster Autoscaler will check if pods can be moved to other nodes.
+If the requested number of resources for pods on one node is less than 50% of its resources, Cluster Autoscaler marks the node as unneeded.
+If the resource request count does not increase on the node within 10 minutes, Cluster Autoscaler checks if the pods can be moved to other nodes.

-Cluster Autoscaler will not migrate pods and therefore will not delete a node if one of the conditions is met:
+Cluster Autoscaler will not move pods and, consequently, will not delete a node if one of the following conditions is met:

-- there is a mismatch between nodeSelector, affinity and anti-affinity rules or other parameters.
+• there is a mismatch of nodeSelector, affinity and anti-affinity rules, or other parameters.

-You can allow such submissions to carry over — add an annotation to do so:
+You can allow such pods to be moved — to do this, add the following annotation:

 cluster-autoscaler.kubernetes.io/safe-to-evict: "true"

-If there are no restrictions, pods will be moved and low-loaded nodes will be removed.
-Nodes are removed one at a time per test cycle.
+If there are no restrictions, the pods will be moved, and low-load nodes will be deleted.
+Nodes are deleted one at a time per check cycle.

 Autoscaling to zero nodes

-Autoscaling to zero nodes works only if there are at least two working nodes left in other cluster node groups.
-Working nodes must remain in the cluster to accommodate the system components that are required for the cluster to function.
+Autoscaling to zero nodes works only if at least two working nodes remain in other node groups of the cluster.
+Working nodes must remain in the cluster to host the system components required for the cluster to function.

-For example, autoscaling to node zero will not work if in a cluster:
+For example, autoscaling to zero nodes will not work if the cluster has:

-- two groups of nodes, with one working node in each group;
+• two node groups with one working node in each;

-When there are no nodes in the group, you don't pay for unused resources.
+When there are no nodes in a group, you do not pay for unused resources.

-If you set the minimum number of nodes in the group to be greater than the current number, it will not scale to the lower limit immediately.
-The group of nodes will be scaled only after the pods appear in the PENDING status.
-The same with the upper limit of nodes in the group — if the current number of nodes is greater than the upper limit, deletion will start only after the pods are checked.
+If you set the minimum number of nodes in a group higher than the current number, it will not increase to the lower limit immediately.
+The node group will only scale after pods appear in the PENDING status.
+The same applies to the upper limit of nodes in a group — if the current number of nodes is greater than the upper limit, deletion will only start after pod verification.

-You can enable autoscaling with Cluster Autoscaler in the dashboard, via the Managed Kubernetes API, or via Terraform.
+You can enable autoscaling using Cluster Autoscaler in the control panel, via the Managed Kubernetes API or via Terraform.

-- In the dashboard, on the top menu, click Products and select Managed Kubernetes.
+1. In the control panel, on the top menu, click Products and select Managed Kubernetes.

-- Open the Cluster page → Cluster Composition tab.
+2. Open the cluster page → Cluster Resources tab.

-- From themenu of the node group, select Change Number of Nodes.
+3. In the menu of the node group, select Change number of nodes.

-- Set the minimum and maximum number of nodes in the group — the value of nodes will change only within this range.
-For fault-tolerant operation of system components we recommend using at least two working nodes in the cluster, nodes can be in different groups.
+5. Set the minimum and maximum number of nodes in the group — the number of nodes will only change within this range.
+For fail-safe operation of system components, we recommend having at least two working nodes in the cluster; nodes can be located in different groups.

 Configure Cluster Autoscaler